 Risk of attack by domestic and transnational terrorist groups exists throughout the country.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

-Low risk of violent crime (armed robbery, sexual assault, and murder) and risk of petty crime exist throughout the country, mainly in urban areas.
+Low risk of violent crime (armed robbery and home robbery) and moderate risk of petty crime exist throughout the country, mainly in urban areas, areas frequented by tourists, and on public transportation.

 Protests and demonstrations may infrequently occur and have the potential to turn violent without warning.